 Certain assets and liabilities are recognized or disclosed at fair value on a nonrecurring basis, including equity method investments, property and equipment, right-of-use assets, deferred contract costs, goodwill and intangible assets.
 These assets are not measured at fair value on a recurring basis but are subject to fair value adjustments in certain circumstances, such as upon impairment.
-During the three months ended March 31, 2023 we wrote-off the remaining \$6 million of our equity method investment in Loyalty Ventures Inc. (LVI).
-We did not have any impairments for the three months ended March 31, 2024.
+We did not have any impairments for the three and six months ended June 30, 2024 or for the three months ended June 30, 2023.
+During the six months ended June 30, 2023 we wrote-off the remaining \$6 million of our equity method investment in Loyalty Ventures Inc. (LVI).